dhruv575/enflow/README.md

     be used by law enforcement, we need it to be well protected
 3. Backend Logging: Make sure that we have good backend logs to ensure that our eventual debugging process is quick.
-4. Feebdack: Many of our processes might take a little while; ensure that we are sending regular checkpointed updates to our frontend so we can keep users informed on where we are in the process.
+4. Feedback: Many of our processes might take a little while; ensure that we are sending regular checkpointed updates to our frontend so we can keep users informed on where we are in the process.